-Medicare Advantage Plans (like HMOs or PPOs) combine Part A, Part B, and sometimes, Part D (prescription drug coverage) coverage.
-If you're in a Medicare Advantage Plan or another type of Medicare health plan, your plan must give you at least the same coverage as Original Medicare, but it may have different rules and costs.
+Medicare Advantage is an "all in one" alternative to Original Medicare.
+These "bundled" plans include Part A, Part B, and usually Part D. If you're in a Medicare Advantage Plan or another type of Medicare health plan, your plan must give you at least the same coverage as Original Medicare, but it may have different rules and costs.
 Because these services may cost more if the provider doesn't participate in your health plan, ask if your provider accepts your plan when scheduling your appointment.
 Read your plan materials, or call your plan for more information about your benefits.

-Medicare coverage other than Original Medicare (continued)

-Medicare prescription drug coverage (Part D) for chemotherapy and other cancer-related drugs and supplies
+Medicare coverage other than Original Medicare (continued) Medicare prescription drug coverage (Part D) for chemotherapy and other cancer-related drugs and supplies